Institutional Review Board (IRB) Compliance Review

 1. Faculty supervisors and student researchers must participate in CITI Training (Collaborative Institutional Training Initiative) online.

-2. Students complete and submit their research proposal to IRB prior to beginning their research with human subjects.
+2. Students complete and submit their research proposal to IRB before beginning their research with human subjects.

 3. Students will receive a response: Does the project come under IRB jurisdiction or not?